Tufts University: Activism

-In 1969, Tufts was the center for Civil Rights activism due to the controversy surrounding the construction of Lewis Hall.
+In 1969, Tufts was the center for civil rights activism due to the controversy surrounding the construction of Lewis Hall.
 Students staged a work strike to protest racist hiring policies practiced by the construction company Tufts had commissioned to build the residence hall.
 In addition to writing letters, students sat in Ballou and East Halls, and collaborated with black workers.
 These demonstrations eventually attracted support from major metropolitan areas in the Northeast.
 In 1970, Tufts adopted new hiring policies which were subsequently adopted by other universities.
 It led to the creation of training programs for minority employees on campus, in addition to the foundation of the Africana Center.

 Greek life

 About 18% of the student body is involved in Greek life.
 There are four fraternities on campus, four sororities, one co-ed independent fraternity, and four active city-wide, multicultural organizations.

 Athletics

 Tufts competes in the New England Small College Athletic Conference—the NESCAC—in NCAA Division III.
-Their mascot is Jumbo, which is one of two college mascots to appear in Webster's Dictionary with the other being the Billiken of Saint Louis University.
+Their mascot is Jumbo, which is one of two college mascots to appear in Webster's Dictionary. with the other being the Billiken of Saint Louis University.

 In 2022, Tufts won the Learfield Director's Cup.
-The women's softball team won three consecutive NCAA Division III National Championships in 2013, 2014 and 2015.
+The women's softball team won three consecutive NCAA Division III National Championships, in 2013, 2014 and 2015.
 The men's lacrosse team won their second NCAA Division III National Championship in 2014 and their third Championship in 2015, beating Lynchburg College.
 On December 6, 2014, the men's soccer team won its first-ever DIII National Championship, defeating Wheaton College 4–2.
-The Jumbos repeated this feat two years later, winning the DIII National Championship in 2016 by defeating Calvin College 1–0.
+The Jumbos repeated this feat two years later, winning the D-III National Championship in 2016 by defeating Calvin College 1–0.
 The men's and women's squash teams have been historically successful, ranking within the top 30 teams in the nation.
 The Men's Varsity Swim and Dive team won the first NESCAC Championship in school history in 2018 and the team placed 7th in the nation at the National Championship meet that same year.

 Performed at most football games, "Tuftonia's Day", the Tufts fight song, was written in 1912 by Elliot W. Hayes.
 It can also be heard at Tufts' numerous a cappella concerts and at homecoming.

 In 2024, twenty-four students who participated in a Tufts University men's lacrosse team workout developed rhabdomyolysis, also known as rhabdo.